-After winning the 2008 and 2009 SAE CSC zeroemissions category, the BuckEV was invited to Summit Camp, Greenland for evaluation.
+After winning the 2008 and 2009 SAE CSC zeroemissions category, the BuckEV was invited to Summit Camp.
+Greenland for evaluation.
 Summit Camp is a remote scientific research station situated at the top of the Greenland Ice Sheet.
 The highest point north of the Arctic Circle, Summit sits atop nearly two miles of ice and is 400 km (250 mi) from the nearest land or water.
-Conditions there are very inhospitable, with winter temperatures dropping to -60° C (-76° F) and summer daily high temperatures consistently below freezing.
+Conditions there are very inhospitable, with winter temperatures dropping to -60°C (-76°F) and summer daily high temperatures consistently below freezing.
 Built in 1989, Summit Camp is a now a permanently occupied science facility, inhabited by up to 50 staff and researchers in the summer, and maintained by a small crew of 5-10 personnel in the winter.
-Access to camp has historically been only via aircraft, so all personnel, equipment, food, fuel, and housing must be flown in.
+Access to camp has historically been limited to aircraft, so all personnel, equipment, food, fuel, and housing must be flown in.

-Figure 1.
-The BuckEV spent two summers at Summit Camp, Greenland supporting climate research projects, hauling personnel and equipment 650 km.
+Figure 1 The BuckEV spent two summers at Summit Camp, Greenland supporting climate research projects, hauling personnel and equipment 650 km.

 The sled went into its first service at Summit on June 3rd, 2008, and was immediately tasked with transporting personnel and equipment to some of the remote facilities surrounding the camp.
-To avoid polluting the site and tainting measurements, a "Clean Snow Zone" has been designated in certain areas around camp, in which operation of all engine-powered vehicles is prohibited.
-The sanctity of this zone is so vital that a GPS track of every trip into the area (even on foot) is recorded, to ensure that critical measurements will never again be made on or near any traveled path.
+To avoid polluting the site and tainting measurements, a "Clean Snow Zone" was designated in certain areas around camp, in which operation of all engine-powered vehicles is prohibited.
+The sanctity of this zone is so vital that a GPS track of every trip into the area (even on foot) is recorded, to ensure that critical measurements will never be made on or near any traveled path.
 Tracks for the entire summer are shown in Figure 2.
 In the past, personnel and equipment have been transported by human power, using cross-country skis and wooden Nansen sleds.

 Every aspect of vehicle operation was recorded by an on-board data-logger and these results were studied alongside a trip log maintained by camp staff.
 The position of the sled while in operation has been overlaid onto a summit camp map in Figure 2.
 Due to the layout of the camp and needs of the researcher, trips are primarily short in distance.
-The most common trip is between the Big House (the main personnel building) or the Balloon Barn (a cargo handling facility), and the Satellite Camp, a one-way distance of 1.1 km (0.7 mi).
-During a ten-day period in July that was studied extensively, of 72 trips during which the sled moved
+The most common trips are between the Big House (the main personnel building) and the Balloon Barn (a cargo handling facility) to the Satellite Camp, a one-way distance of 1.1 km (0.7 mi).
+During an extensively studied 10 day period in July, there were 72 trips during which the sled moved more than 0.16 km (0.1 mi), 47 were over 0.8 km (0.5 mi), 14 were over 1.6 km (1 mi), 6 were over 3.2 km (2 mi), and 3 were over 4.8 km (3 mi).